 lcon Battery AC Adapter Fully charged.
 Connected and the Network Master is running on AC power.
-Not installed or not working.
 Connected and the Network Master is running on AC power.
 Charged and the Network Master is running on battery power.
 Not connected.
-Not charging due to ambient temperature out of the operating temperature range.
 Connected and the Network Master is running on AC power.